 Jerry Brown also signed SB 1300 into law in 2018.
 The law, which takes effect at the start of next year, made several important changes to existing laws.
 Most importantly, you can now bring a sexual harassment claim against your employer for a single incident.
 Prior legal standards required you to show the harassment was “severe and pervasive” enough to violate California law.

 Under this new law, employers can no longer require you to sign a non-disparagement agreement that would prevent you from disclosing illegal activities.

 SB 820: Say Goodbye to Secretive Sexual Harassment Settlements

 The #MeToo movement had an undeniably powerful effect on California lawmakers.
 SB 820 is proof of this claim.
 Under this new law, only workplace sexual harassment claimants can request confidentiality after recovering a settlement.
 The “Stand Together Against Non-Disclosures Act” bars defendants in harassment claims from requiring non-disclosure agreements as terms for settlements.

 Questions About Workplace Sexual Harassment?
 Contact Our Los Angeles Employment Law Attorneys

-The Law Offices of Kesluk, Silverstein & Jacob is a Los Angeles employment law firm.
+Kesluk, Silverstein, Jacob & Morrison, P.C. is a Los Angeles employment law firm.
 If you are experiencing a hostile workplace environment, you should consider exploring potential legal remedies to resolve the situation.
 Contact our Los Angeles employment law attorneys today for a consultation.